 Golfers elbow injections are helpful in complex cases that fail other treatments.
 But how do you correctly diagnose Golfer’s elbow, and what treatments are available apart from injections?
 For example, is a steroid or cortisone injection for Golfers elbow beneficial?
-And are other injection options preferable?
+Are there other injection options preferred?

 What is a Golfers Elbow?